simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Feb_10.md

 I have been trying a lot of changes with my writing style, but it's hard to get right.
 * You've probably noticed glaring issues, such as:
-    * my use of the words "actually", "just", and "really"
+    * my use of the words "actually", "just", "really", "though", "although", "even", and "however"